 Students who are not eligible for the APPIC Match or PMVS may not apply to or attend APPIC-member internship programs.

-Registration for the APPIC Match typically begins by mid-August.
+Registration for the APPIC Match typically begins by early August.

 Applicants: Internship applicants register for the APPIC Match via an online registration process.
 Registration procedures are provided on the National Matching Services (NMS) web site.

-Programs: Beginning with the 2018 Match, internship programs will register for the APPIC Match via an online registration process.
-Internship programs that are APPIC Members, along with some eligible non-member programs, will be sent an e-mail by mid-August with registration information and instructions.
+Programs: Internship programs register for the APPIC Match via an online registration process.
+Internship programs that are APPIC Members, along with some eligible non-member programs, will be sent an e-mail by early August with registration information and instructions.
 Internship programs that are interested in participating in the Match but have not received an e-mail with registration instructions by mid-August must contact NMS directly to request registration information.
 Non-member programs should carefully review APPIC's policies on non-member participation.

 The APPIC Match Policies govern the behavior of applicants and programs that participate in the APPIC Match and Post-Match Vacancy Service.
 It is imperative that all participants read and understand these policies early in the process.